-Prerequisite knowledgeThe attendees should have some few years of experience working with real-world (i.e., non-academic) data, ideally with for text and language analysis tasks.
+- Experience with real-world (i.e., nonacademic) data, ideally for text and language analysis tasks

 What you'll learn

-The attendees of this talk will get a good idea of how data semantics are capable of both benefiting and harming a data science task.
-More importantly, they will .learn basic semantic analysis techniques that will help them improve the effectiveness of their own projects, not by increasing data volume or algorithm complexity, but just by paying a bit more attention to the data and task semantics.
+- Learn basic semantic thinking techniques that will help you improve the effectiveness of your projects, not by increasing data volume or algorithm complexity, but just by paying a bit more attention to the data and task semantics

 Leave a Comment or Question

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences

 For information on exhibiting or sponsoring a conference